durr1602/gyoza/config/README.md

 ### WT DNA sequences

 If you've selected a 'codon' or 'random' design, please provide a csv-formatted list of WT DNA sequences.
 The file should be named `wt_seq.csv` and be located in the `config/project_files` folder.
 Here is [an example](project_files/wt_seq.csv).
-The file should contain **exactly** the two following columns:
+The file should contain the following columns:
 - Mutated_seq: all possible values for the Mutated_seq flag from the layout (no duplicates!)
 - WT_seq: corresponding WT DNA sequence, assuming the first three bases constitute the first mutated codon (no duplicates!)

+For 'codon' designs, please add a third column:
+- codon_mode: type of degenerate codons you introduced at each position in the locus that features on the same row (choose between the currently supported options: "NNN", "NNK", "NNN x NNN" or "NNK x NNK").
+This is used to generate the expected sequences.

 ### List of expected mutants